 Protecting your privacy is very important to the NIH Library.
-The NIH Library (NIHL) does not collect any personally identifiable information (PII) about you during your visit to our website, unless you choose to provide it to us.
-However, we do collect some data about your visit to our Web site to help us better understand how our users use the site and how to make it more helpful.
-We collect information from visitors who read, browse, and/or download information from our Web site.
+The NIH Library (NIHL) does not collect any personally identifiable information (PII) about you during your visit to our website, unless you choose to provide it to us through our web request systems.
+However, we do collect some data about your visit to our website to help us better understand how our users use the site and how to make it more helpful.
+We collect information from visitors who read, browse, and/or download information from our website.
 NIHL never collects information for commercial marketing or any purpose unrelated to the NIHL mission and goals.

 Types of Information Collected by the NIH Library